 Academic English courses are designed to help you succeed in university or other tertiary studies: at The University of Sydney, another university, a TAFE institution or a business college.
 For more information, see Academic English courses.

 General English aims to give you confidence to live and work in the English-speaking world.
 These courses also prepare you for Academic Language programs.
 The Cambridge certificates (FCE & CAE) focus on English as it is used in today's global environment.

 For more information on our courses and dates follow the links below:

 The Australian government requires all holders of student visas to pay for health insurance in Australia through the Overseas Student Health Cover (OSHC) Scheme.
-This scheme is administered by OSHC Worldcare.
-You are insured for basic medical and hospital cover.
+This scheme insures you for basic medical and hospital cover.

-You can also visit The University of Sydney's Health Service website for more information.
+You can also visit the University of Sydney's Overseas Student Health Cover page for more information.

 What sort of visa do I need to study English at CET?